csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

 Please note that the above requirements are **not** negotiable.

 Some recommendations:
-- Avoid verbal pauses (ah and umm's should be avoid) -- when in doubt, practice.
-You should script out what you are going to say ahead of time.
-The whole idea of "winging it" is not recommended
+- Avoid verbal pauses (ah and umm's should be avoided) -- when in doubt, practice.
+You should script out what you are going to say ahead of time
+- The whole idea of "winging it" is not recommended
 - Avoid reading code or talking too low-level details
-- Recommended the following slides:
+- Recommended the following slides or presentation structure:
   - Title slide (presentation title and team members) -- introduce yourself and your team
   - Agenda slide, `here is our agenda...`
   - Background slide